Wreck of the Ten Sail: History

-After sailing for nearly 24 hours, Lawford believed they had already passed Grand Cayman Island.
+After sailing for nearly 24 hours, Lawford believed they had already passed Grand Cayman.
 Before going to bed the evening of 7 February 1794, he gave permission for a change of course several points to the north, heading directly for the western end of Cuba and the Florida Channel.
 With most of the convoy to the south of the lead ship, six or seven merchantmen ships moved ahead of the leading ship and without attracting the attention of Convert's watch.
 At 3 a.m. on 8 February Lawford was called on deck following the discharge of a distress gun.
 With a Convert watchman yelling, "Breakers ahead.
 Close to us!", Lawford gave orders for the rest of the fleet to disperse, hoping to avoid disaster.
 A merchantman on the opposite tack, however, struck Convert twice and forced her into the windward reef, causing her to become severely damaged and eventually swamped.

 One vessel, Diana, Thompson, master, saw the disaster but not having any boats, could not render any assistance and so sailed on to Britain, arriving at the Downs on 16 March.
 An initial report appeared in Lloyd's List on 21 March.

 Caymanians living on the East End and in Bodden Town came to the aid of the 10 ships and rescued the crews and passengers.
 Despite their efforts, eight lives were lost as a result of the wreck.
 Amongst those lost was Captain Martin of Britannia, who went down with his ship.